Varsity Lakes line: Background

-The Beenleigh railway line opened in 1885 and, in 1889, was extended to Southport as the South Coast line.
-A branch line to Tweed Heads, New South Wales was opened on 10 August 1903 with the running of an excursion train.
-The first regular passenger train made the journey from Brisbane on 14 September 1903.
-Due to the increasing popularity of the motor car, and the influence of political interests in road transport, the Tweed Heads branch closed in 1961, and the line from Beenleigh to Southport closed in 1964.
+The Beenleigh railway line opened in 1885 and was extended to Southport in 1889 as the South Coast line.
+A branch line to Tweed Heads in New South Wales was opened on 10 August 1903, with the first regular passenger train making the journey from Brisbane one month later.
+Because of the increasing popularity of the motor car, the Tweed Heads branch closed in 1961 and the line from Beenleigh to Southport closed in 1964.